 Understanding the difference between the two kinds of bonds is just the beginning.
 Successfully overmolding a soft TPE onto a rigid substrate depends on a variety of factors, including:

-- Chemical Compatibility – Physical blending between the TPE and rigid material depends on the chemical compatibility of the materials.
+- Chemical Compatibility – Physical bonding between the TPE and rigid material depends on the chemical compatibility of the materials.
 Thermoplastic elastomers often need to be chemically modified in order to adhere to a specific material.

-- Heat – Enough heat needs to be transferred from the melted TPE to the rigid material in order to ensure sufficient diffusion of the polymer chains.
+- Heat – Enough heat needs to be transferred from the melted TPE to the rigid material to ensure sufficient diffusion of the polymer chains.

 - Processing Conditions – Melt temperature, injection speed, and holding pressure are all key factors in determining the success of adhering a soft material to a rigid one.

-Once you’ve balanced these factors your material will undergo testing to determine the resistance-to-peel strength of the bonds between the TPE and rigid substrate.
+Once you’ve balanced these factors your material will undergo testing to determine the resistance-to-peel strength of the bond between the TPE and rigid substrate.
 Two types of failures are possible.

 - Adhesive Failure – Occurs at the interface of the TPE and rigid material.

 Audia Elastomers offers innovative TPE products that adhere to a variety of resins.
 Let our experienced team develop a solution to meet your overmolding needs.